wadmiraal/Colibri/README.md

-# Tiny PHP MVC Framework
+# Colibri, the tiny PHP MVC Framework

 Colibri is a (really) small, but fully functional MVC framework.
 It's meant for small projects or quickly bootstrapping web applications.

+Colibri is licenced under the MIT licence.

 ## Philosophy